RedCrow9564/FoundationsOfMachineLearning-FinalProject/README.md

 ```

 Some installation may require admin privilege.
-See each package dependecies for further explanations.
+See each package dependencies for further explanations.
+## Deployment
+All logs created in this program are uploaded to specific folders in Amazon's S3 service.
+As a result, those who wish to run this program MUST acquire (somehow) a json file named credentials.json.
+This file must contain the AWS user public and private keys.

 ## Running this code
 Running may be performed using terminal commands: